 Sumitha takes to heart the popular adage, "Vision without execution is hallucination."
 She brings to the team an ideal balance of strategy, execution, and technology, TOS and business management experience.
 As Vice President of Operations for XVELA, Sumitha is responsible for ensuring a superior customer experience throughout the entire customer lifecycle.
 She and her team of passionate and highly talented individuals focus on implementing, training and supporting XVELA users.
 Prior to XVELA, Sumitha was part of the Navis Strategy team charting the vision of "Making global trade smarter, safer and more sustainable for everyone."
 Sumitha holds an M.S. in Computer Applications and an M.B.A. from the Haas School of Business, University of California, Berkeley.

-Peter Sand joined BIMCO in 2009 and holds the position of Chief Shipping Analyst.
-In this position, he is responsible for analyzing the commercial markets for dry bulkers, tankers and container ships.
-Taking the offset in global economics as the analytical starting point for all seaborne trade, he assists managements, members and clients with insight into many different aspects of the global shipping industry.
+Peter Sand joined BIMCO in 2009 and holds the position of chief shipping analyst, responsible for analyzing the commercial markets for dry bulkers, tankers, and container ships.
+Using global economics as the analytical starting point for all seaborne trade, he assists managements, members, and clients with insight into multiple aspects of the global shipping industry.
 His regular reports, focused analytical articles, and insightful comments on the shipping market are read widely and have been referenced often in global mainstream media.
 Sand also teaches maritime economics at the Danish Shipping Academy and is a guest lecturer at Copenhagen Business School.

 Robert F. Sappio is Chief Executive Officer of SeaCube Container Leasing Limited, one of the largest operating lessors of containers in the world.
 Mr. Sappio joined SeaCube in 2014 as Chief Operating Officer, and was promoted to his current position in June 2017.